Barbers

 34% chance of full automation within the next two decades

 Our visitors have voted there's a low chance this occupation will be automated.
-However, the automation risk level we have generated suggests a much higher chance of automation: 62% chance of automation.
+This assessment is further supported by the calculated automation risk level, which estimates 41% chance of automation.

 What do you think the risk of automation is?